hannahguppy/todo-app/README.md

 A todo app created to practice redux & cloud deployment.

 It has basic functionalities: Add/ remove, check/ uncheck items.

+The theme is twitter theme, but it has nothing to do with twitter.
+I just like the color.

 The app is live here: https://todo1212.azurewebsites.net/